parvatijay2901/Live-Lite/docs/Functional-Specification.md

 **Needs:** Good data to build a prediction model.

 **Skills**: Programming, Data Analysis, Machine learning, and basic devops skills to deploy.

+## Data Source
+The data we will be using to train our obesity prediction model will be data from the National Health and Nutrition Examination Survey - also known as the NHANES dataset.
+This data is a comprehensive survey of random individuals in each 2 year intervals starting from 1999.

+The data's variables can be divided into six larger categories:
+1. Demographics
+2. Dietary Data
+3. Examination Data
+4. Laboratory Data
+5. Questionnaire Data
+6. Limited Access Data

+The only data unavailable to us is the Limited Access Data.

+For our model we will be utilizing data from the remaining five sections.
+The data comes in an XPT file format which can be read into Python through pandas as a dataframe.
+Each column in the file represents a question and/or measurement.
+For example, Gender is under column "RIAGENDR" with values 1=Male, 2=Female, and .=Missing.

+How each variable is coded can be found on the [NHANES website](https://wwwn.cdc.gov/nchs/nhanes/Default.aspx)

+The columns provide the unique identifier 'SEQN' as a way to tie together different responses across the various XPT files that are available from the NHANES dataset.

 ## Use Cases